MansurAli10/Big-Data/README.md

 **Structured Data**:
 Structured data is information that comes in a consistent, organized format, making it easy to store, find, and work with.
 One common example of structured data is the kind you find in a relational database management system.
 For instance, think of a table in a database that holds information about employees.
-This table is a straightforward example of structured data.
+This table is a straightforward example of structured data..